 In partnership with the Mayor’s Office and NYC DOT, we launched the Citi Bike Critical Workforce Membership Program, providing the first responder, healthcare, and transit workforce with a free month of Citi Bike membership.
-As of May 31st, 2020 this program has ended and we've distributed over 20,000 memberships to Critical Workers.
+As of May 31st, 2020 this program has ended and we've distributed nearly 30,000 memberships to Critical Workers.

 What Citi Bike is doing